 The Alta and Baja California islands changed dramatically in the centuries after Spanish colonists arrived.
 Native populations were decimated, and their lives were altered through forced assimilation and the cessation of burning and traditional foraging practices.
 Overgrazing, overfishing, and the introduction of nonnative species depleted natural resources severely.
 Modern scientists have assumed the islands were similarly sparse before European contact, but An Archaeology of Abundance reassesses this long-held belief, analyzing new lines of evidence showing that the California Islands were rich in resources important to human populations.

 Society and Ecology in Island and Coastal ArchaeologyEdited by VICTOR D. THOMPSON

 The settlement and occupation of islands, coastlines, and archipelagoes can be traced deep into the human past.
 From the voyaging and seafaring peoples of Oceania to the Mesolithic fisher-hunter-gatherers of coastal Ireland, to coastal salt production among Maya traders, the range of variation found in these societies over time is boundless.
 Yet, they share a commonality that links them all together—their dependence upon seas, coasts, and estuaries for life and prosperity.
 Thus, in all these cultures there is a fundamental link between society and the ecology of islands and coasts.
 Books in this series explore the nature of humanity’s relationship to these environments from a global perspective.

 For more Information:

-There is 1 book in this series.
+There are 2 books in this series.

 Please note that while you may order forthcoming books at any time, they will not be available for shipment until shortly before publication date